 Climbing in Nepal post Coronavirus

-All climbs incl Everest and other 8000m peaks in Nepal were completely suspended in spring 2020 due to the risk of coronavirus.
-Autumn 2020 may see few expeditions to Manaslu, Ama Dablam and other major trekking peaks if the restriction is lifted.
-The number of people coming to Nepal this year for climbing is expected to drop significantly thus making the trail quieter and less crowded.
+All climbs incl Everest and other 8000m peaks in Nepal were completely suspended in 2020 due to the risk of coronavirus.
+This spring 2021, climbers from aorund the world have gathered in Kathmandu in a bid to summit the world’s highest mountain and several other peaks.
+We remain optimistic that 2021 will bring climbers around the world for expeditions to Everest, Lhotse, other 8000ers peaks and other major trekking peaks.
+The number of people coming to Nepal this year for climbing is expected to increase slightly given the vaccination has started across the globe.

 How we are preparing for our trips | Travel with Confidence